-Inventory consist of Scratchcards and consumables (i.e. terminal rolls, playslips and ribbons).
-Scratchcards are carried on a unit cost basis and are expensed when the Group recognises the revenue for that stock
+Inventories consist of Scratchcards and consumables (i.e. terminal rolls, playslips and ribbons) Scratchcards are carried on a unit cost basis and are expensed when the Group recognises the revenue for that stock

 Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
 A provision for impairment of receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments are considered indicators that the trade receivable is impaired.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows.
 The carrying amount of the asset is reduced through the use of a doubtful debtor account, and the amount of the loss is recognised in the Statement of Comprehensive Income within 'administrative expenses'.
 When a trade receivable subsequently becomes uncollectible, it is written off against the doubtful debt provision, in the period in which the bad debt is identified.
-Subsequent recoveries of amounts previously written off are credited against 'administrative expenses' in the Statement of Comprehensive Income o) Trade and other payables p) Financial instruments
+Subsequent recoveries of amounts previously written off are credited against 'administrative expenses' in the Statement of Comprehensive Income.
+If collection is expected in one year or less they are classified as current assets.
+If not, they are presented as non-current assets.

+o) Trade and other payables

-Trade payables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method
+Trade payables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.
+Trade payable are classified as current liabilities if payment is due within one year or less.
+If not, they are presented as non-current liabilities.